 Applying for courses

 - All courses can be found in LSF.
-Select “Faculty of Social Sciences”/”Sociology” for Sociology courses.
+Select “Faculty of Social Sciences”/”Sociology” for Sociology courses (see PDF on how to find Sociology courses in LSF).

 - As a Sociology student coming to IfS you can apply to any courses of interest to you, provided you meet the language and study requirements (B2 in German for courses held in German, the same level, B2, applies for English courses).
 With a German level of B2 or higher, you should primarily take German courses, as the number of English taught courses is limited